-After the installation, it is possible to check the status of the Liqo components.
+After the installation, you can check the status of the Liqo components.
 In particular, the following command can be used to check the status of the Liqo pods and get local information:

 liqoctl status

 9.6 Liqo and Calico

 Liqo adds several interfaces to the cluster nodes to handle cross-cluster traffic routing.
 Those interfaces are intended to not interfere with the normal CNI job.